AzuredBlue/mpv-anilist-updater/README.md

 # mpv-anilist-updater
 A script for MPV that automatically updates your AniList based on the file you just watched.

+> [!IMPORTANT]
+> The anime must be set to "watching" or "planning".
+AniList API can't update an anime if its not in the user's library.<br>
-It will not update if the anime is not in your user's library or if the episode you are watching isnt newer than your current progress count.
+> It will not update if you are rewatching an episode.

-KEEP IN MIND, it all depends on how the file is named.
-Guessit, unfortunately, cannot do magic.
-If the file does not have the anime name, make sure the folder containing that anime does have the name.

-This is a personal project, not sure how efficient it is.
+> [!TIP]
+> In order for the script to work properly, make sure your files are named correctly:<br>
+>   - Either the file or folder its in must have the anime title in it<br>
+>   - The file must have the episode number in it (absolute numbering should work)<br>
+>   - In case of remakes, specify the year of the remake to ensure it updates the proper one<br>

+For bug reports, simply open an issue with the name of the file that its failing to recognise, and I will probably add it to the growing list of hardcoded solutions.

 ## Requirements
 You will need Python 3 installed, as well as the libraries `guessit` and `requests`: